Sunday, June 17, 2018

 "POWER that took one man to track its direction from the signs left by history.
 POWER that has enslaved mankind from the beginning.
 POWER that holds humanity from its birthright of total consciousness.
 POWER that keeps each of us penned in a private prison of fear.
 POWER that demands our extinction rather that surrender."

 Ellis's "discovering alien artifacts" illustration on the cover of As On A Darkling Plain is reminiscent of, or possibly inspired by, the black monolith in Arthur C. Clarke's novel 2001: A Space Odyssey.
-Dell published Ben Bova's novel in 1974, and the odd title was lifted from the fifth stanza of a Victorian Age poem (1867) by English poet Matthew Arnold:
+Dell published Ben Bova's novel in 1974.
+The odd title was lifted from the fifth stanza of a Victorian Age poem (y.1867) by English poet Matthew Arnold:

 Ah, love, let us be true